 - The Council's Performance Management system focusses on ensuring that business units achieve their purpose and this is done by continuously reviewing if we are measuring the right things. - Regular meetings take place with Cabinet Members and managers to assess the latest performance, with members of the relevant Scrutiny Committee also present to challenge.
 Regular performance reports are submitted by Cabinet members on their areas of responsibility to Cabinet meetings.
-However, it is noted that this arrangement was postponed in spring 2020 due to the pandemic, but has restarted in 2021. - The Auditor General also observes our performance in different areas by publishing various reports and the Audit and Governance Committee takes an overview that any recommendations receive attention. - The new Corporate Complaints Procedure continues to develop well.
+Clear arrangements have been put in place for 2022/23. - The Auditor General also observes our performance in different areas by publishing various reports and the Governance and Audit Committee takes an overview that any recommendations receive attention. - The new Corporate Complaints Procedure continues to work well.
 The Services Improvement Officer ensures that we learn lessons from any complaints, and try to avoid repeating mistakes.
 The Complaints and Service Improvement Services has been able to continue to take action to address public concerns and support services throughout the pandemic period.